-Yellow Hybrid - Tea for Muscle Recovery
+Yellow Hybrid - Tea for Muscle Recovery and Cognitive Aide

 This tea is mild - tasting of a traditional green tea with a light rosemary finish.
 Each small batch is hand blended to perfection using all natural, premium dried herbs, flowers and tea leaves, sourced from the highest quality heritage growers from around the world.
 The combination of the ingredients in this tea provides significant anti-inflammatory properties, as well as may support heart health, cognitive function and muscle relaxation.

 Enjoy whenever you are feeling mental or physical fatigue, or just in the mood for something deliciously refreshing.
 Recommended to drink hot or iced, sweet or un-sweet.
 Add lemon for enhanced flavor.